The person at the center of this case

 Beyond the top three above — each detail below could be the thread that pulls this case open.

-Given his expressed interest in South America and preference for warm climates, could he have established a new life in Central or South America?
+His stated interest in South America and preference for warm climates—could he have fled internationally?

 Even the smallest detail could be the key to solving this case.